 Similarly, Québec employers will have to place more importance on (and possibly invest more resources in) determining the roles of the various stakeholders identified in the policy as well as the coordination that will take place between them.
-Those who are victims of harassment and those who witness harassment must know who to turn to, whether it be the employer's human resources department, a joint employer-employee committee or a workplace health and safety committee.
+Victims of harassment and those who are witnesses to it must know whom to turn to, whether it be the employer's human resources department or a workplace health and safety committee.
 In our view, it is also necessary for employers to ensure that the designated employer representatives who handle harassment issues be adequately trained and know how to handle concerns that are brought to their attention.
 In addition, we believe that a sufficient number of these employer representatives must be female.